Skip to content

 plot bool

-If True, generate a logistic fits plot on generation.
+If True, generate a logistic fits plot per newly generated spec directory.

 False